Morija is located between Maseru and

 right to Scott Hospital.
 Before the road bends sharply to the

-on your right and that's when you must leave the tar road and
+on your right and several signs, including the 2nd one for Morija Guest Houses.
+That's when you must leave the tar road and

 turn right.
 Go up past the church and the Museum and go on

 straight.
-You will see our third sign at that stage that will
+You will see our 3rd sign at that stage that will

-advise you to follow the white stones all the way.
+advise you to continue straight (don't turn right to Morija Girls' High School) and to follow the white stones all the way.
 Do just that

 for another kilometre or so.
 The road is a bit bumpy but